edreed/azuredisk-csi-driver/docs/design-v2.md

 To delete a managed disk, the `DeleteVolume` API in the CSI Controller plug-in deletes the corresponding `AzVolume` instance.
-The controller responds to deletion by garbage collecting the managed disk based on the `reclaimPolicy` set in the `StorageClass`.
-When the reclaim policy has been applied, the controller removes the finalizer from the `AzVolume` instance.
+The controller responds to deletion by garbage collecting the managed disk.
+When the managed disk has been deleted, the controller removes the finalizer from the `AzVolume` instance.
 The `DeleteVolume` request completes once the `AzVolume` instance has been removed from the object store.

 #### `AzVolumeAttachment` Resource and Controller